Connextstrategy/nosql-challenge/README.md

 * Using Jupyter Notebooks or Visual Studio Code for coding and data visualizations

-* *WeatherPY
-* import matplotlib.pyplot as plt
-* import pandas as pd
-* import numpy as np
-* import requests
-* import time
-* from scipy.stats import linregress

-## Import APIs from GEOAPIFY for VacationPY
-* import hvplot.pandas
-* import pandas as pd
-* import requests

 ### Installing

 * No modifications needed to be made to files/folders

 ## Help

-The city data that you generate is based on random coordinates and different query times, so your outputs will not be an exact match to the provided starter notebook.

-If you'd like a refresher on the geographic coordinate system, this siteLinks to an external site. has great information.

-Take some time to study the OpenWeatherMap API.
-Based on your initial study, you should be able to answer basic questions about the API: Where do you request the API key?
-Which Weather API in particular will you need?
-What URL endpoints does it expect?
-What JSON structure does it respond with?
-Before you write a line of code, you should have a crystal-clear understanding of your intended outcome.

-A starter code for citipy has been provided.
-However, if you're craving an extra challenge, push yourself to learn how it works by using the citipy Python libraryLinks to an external site..
-Before you try to incorporate the library in your analysis, start with simple test cases outside of your main script to confirm that you are using it correctly.
-Often, when introduced to a new library, learners spend hours trying to figure out errors in their code when a simple test case can save you a lot of time and frustration.

-You will need to apply your critical thinking skills to understand how and why we're recommending these tools.
-What is citipy used for?
-Why would you use it in conjunction with the OpenWeatherMap API?
-How would you do so?

-While building your script, pay attention to the cities you are using in your query pool.
-Are you covering the full range of latitudes and longitudes?
-Or are you choosing 500 cities from one region of the world?
-Even if you were a geography genius, simply listing 500 cities based on your personal selection would create a biased dataset.
-Try to think of ways that you can counter these selection issues.

-      Hint: Consider the full range of latitudes.

-Once you have computed the linear regression for one relationship, you will follow a similar process for all other charts.
-Optionally, try to create a function that will create these charts based on different parameters.
-(Note: there will be no extra points for completing this.)

-Remember that each coordinate will trigger a separate call to the Google API.
-If you're creating your own criteria to plan your vacation, try to reduce the results in your DataFrame to 10 or fewer cities.

 ## Authors